Leadership Overview

 Brendan Thomas - Chief Executive Officer

-Brendan Thomas, the Chief Executive Officer at Australian Transaction Reports and Analysis Centre, directs the overarching strategy and operational execution for the agency's mandate.
-Thomas guides the organization in its critical mission to prevent, detect, and respond to criminal abuse of Australia's financial system.
-This leadership involves setting the strategic direction for combating financial crime and ensuring the agency's effectiveness in protecting the community.
-Thomas oversees the integration of intelligence gathering and regulatory functions to achieve maximum impact against serious and organized crime.
-The Chief Executive Officer's role ensures alignment with government objectives and fosters collaboration across various sectors.
-Brendan Thomas drives the agency's commitment to maintaining the integrity of the financial system through proactive measures and robust enforcement.
+Brendan Thomas, the Chief Executive Officer at Australian Transaction Reports and Analysis Centre, directs the agency's overarching strategy and operational framework.
+Thomas guides the organization's mission to prevent, detect, and respond to criminal abuse of Australia's financial system.
+This leadership involves setting the strategic direction for combating financial crime and ensuring the agency effectively protects the community from serious and organized crime.
+Overseeing all departmental functions, Thomas ensures alignment with national security objectives and regulatory mandates.
+The Chief Executive Officer's role encompasses fostering innovation in financial intelligence and enhancing the agency's capacity to disrupt illicit activities.
+Brendan Thomas drives the agency's engagement with domestic and international partners, solidifying its position as a critical national security asset.
+This executive leadership ensures AUSTRAC remains at the forefront of anti-money laundering and counter-terrorism financing efforts.

 Alexandra Oliver - Deputy Chief Executive Officer & Chief Operating Officer